grburgess/nazgul/README.md

 The sister program to simulate time-delayed light curves is [pyIPN](https://github.com/grburgess/pyipn) and can be used to generate time-delayed light curves for algorithm testing.

+---

+This work is a joint effort by:

+* J. Michael Burgess
+* Ewan Cameron
+* Dmitry Svinkin

+---

 ## Installation
 ```bash
 pip install nazgul